Visual Search at Your Fingertips

 Switch between model presets without restarting:

-- Slim — Fast, ~1GB disk
+- Slim: Default, fast, ~1GB disk

-- Balanced — Default, ~2GB disk
+- Balanced: Slightly larger, ~2GB disk

-- Quality — Best answers, ~2.5GB disk
+- Quality: Best answers, ~2.5GB disk

 Click the preset selector, choose your preference, and GNO reloads models automatically.